This Update consists of five modules covering new and changing knowledge on:

 |

-The first Essential Knowledge Challenge to be released in 2020, EKC2020.1 provides a twenty item online applied knowledge test with instant answer access.
+This Challenge provides a twenty item online applied knowledge test with instant answer access.
 The questions included within the Challenge are sourced from the content of the modules and reference material found within EKU2020.1 as well as the EKU Journal Watch and Hot Topics released during May to August 2019. |

 This one day conference aims to refresh and renew information on common infectious diseases that primary care clinicians are likely to encounter over the 2024/25 winter period.
 Dr David M. Smith and a selection of leading expert speakers, who are closely associated with primary care, focus on essential information, latest evidence, practical tips, and take-home messages to help improve practice and patient outcomes around infectious diseases.